Raku/doc/writing-docs/STYLEGUIDE.md

     my %hash := { this => "is", a => "hash" }; # Correct, but BAD
     my %hash := %( this => "is", a => "hash" ); # GOOD

 Using the second form is more idiomatic and avoids confusion with blocks.
 In fact, you don't need to use `:=` in the second sentence, precisely for this reason.

+### Try to express intent, rather than simply reflex syntax

+    my @l = lazy 0..5; # Correct, but BAD
+	my @too-long-list = lazy 0..100000000  # GOOD
+	my @powers-of-eleven = lazy 1, 11, 121 ...
+10**100 # EVEN BETTER

+In the first case, the syntax is totally correct.
+But a list with 5 elements need not be made lazy.
+The second is better, because it does show the intent: work with long lists that need not be filling up memory until they are needed.
+However, the last one is better because it includes a real use case: in the progression, Perl 6 does not need to actually compute its terms until they are really needed.

 ## Perl 5 and Perl 6